Bilalh/mplayer-last.fm-scrobbler/readme.md

 Issues
 ------
-* q' interrupts only playback of current file; press and *hold* ctrl-C even if you skip file immediately with Enter or 'q', it gets scrobbled
+* q' interrupts only playback of current file; press and *hold* ctrl-C to skip.
+Even if you skip file immediately with Enter or 'q' it will scrobble